 During the course of the MRSC program, students are encouraged to participate in two on-campus residencies.
 The residencies take place at the college campus in Poultney, Vermont, and are led by Green Mountain College faculty and the featured Visiting Scholar.

 The primary emphasis during the residency is to provide students opportunities to interact with one another, their faculty, and the Visiting Scholar.
 This helps to start relationships that are then further developed in the online environment.
 We encourage student and alumni involvement in the residency planning and participation.

-The residency spans 4 days, and features a mixture of workshops, training sessions, and discussions as well as social, and recreational opportunities.
+The residency spans four days, and features a mixture of workshops, training sessions, and discussions, as well as social and recreational opportunities.